 Tips for Choosing a Financial Advisor

-- If you’re looking for a financial advisor – Christian or otherwise – it’s important to look at multiple options.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- A financial advisor can help you create a financial plan based on your values.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Look into what type of services your advisor offers and if they have the expertise in the areas you care about.
 It’s also wise to research whether they’ve ever been subject to disciplinary or legal action.
 Always remember to be clear with yourself and potential advisors about your financial and retirement goals.